Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 ## Motivation

-So far, we have discussed state machines and consensus.
+So far, we have discussed state machines and consensus... in _isolation.

-But what of the _contexts in which they operate within_?
+Does the _contexts in which they operate within_ matter?

 Notes:

 - So far _mostly_ on simplified, idealized systems.
   - "Black boxes" of cryptography
   - Rational actors and assumed complete models of behavior in economics
-  - Blockchains in theory.
+  - Blockchains as an "[isolated system](https://en.wikipedia.org/wiki/Isolated_system)" of sorts - external systems _cannot_ be reasoned about in the same way... we will talk about the Oracle Problem.
 - In _practice_ there are far more "unknown unknowns" and "[black swan](#next-steps)" behavior.

 ---